 Click on the save settings button to save the new alt tags.
 That’s it.

-From the SEO Image Tool Box will automatically generate alt tags for each image you upload based on their name.
-Remember to rename your image the same as you would like to have your alt tag to be.
+The SEO Image Tool Box will automatically generate alt tags for each image you upload based on their name.
+Remember to rename your image the same as you would like to have your alt tag be.

 SEO Image Optimizer is another useful plugin that is more advanced when compared to SEO Image Toolbox.